Heritage Fruit Trees

 The Plants We Sell

 All our fruit trees are grown in the UK and sourced from small family run nurseries.
-Typically we sell them as small "maiden" plants, although if you wanted something bigger please ask and we might well be able to help.
-Ask too if you're after something unusual which we don't list and we'll see if we can find it or persuade someone to grow it for you.
+Most of these plants are supplied bare root, between November and end March.
+Typically we sell them as small "maiden" or bush plants, although if you wanted something bigger please ask and we might well be able to help.
+Ask too if you're after an unusual fruit tree which we don't list and we'll see if we can find it or persuade someone to grow it for you.

 We donate half of our profits from fruit tree sales to Common Ground.